- Gamification Cyber Hygiene Training

-TRANSFERABILITY POTENTIAL: As the SBL will be open and freely available without the need for expensive equipment to use it, the transferability is high in different contexts.
+TRANSFERABILITY POTENTIAL: As the SBL is open and freely available without the need for expensive equipment to use it, the transferability is high in different contexts.
 The SBL can be utilized by educators as an eLearning resource where they can also use it for any other course and course content.

 Intellectual Output 3 (IO3)

-EXPECTED IMPACT: In the long term, the MOOC can enhance the awareness of citizens at an EU level about cybersecurity and privacy and prepare better citizens for working remotely.
+IMPACT: In the long term, the MOOC can enhance the awareness of citizens at an EU level about cybersecurity and privacy and prepare better citizens for working remotely.
 As we have been observing through the pandemic, many institutions and departments, as well as industries, had the potential to allow their employees to work and study from home but it has not been maximized due to the lack of preparedness.